best audio post-production tips

 2. Replace Poor Audio with ADR

 When recording films outdoors, the ambient noise can make it difficult to capture clear audio.
 Interference from traffic noise, flying planes, and wind can render an audio recording partly or entirely unusable.
-In such cases, consider using automated dialogue replacement (ADR), the process of re-recording audio in a quiet environment in post-production.
+In such cases, consider using automated dialogue replacement (ADR), an audio post-production technique that involves re-recording audio in a quiet environment in post-production.
 Also, if the original audio is clear but doesn’t portray the required tone and emotions, ADR can help replace such parts.

 3. Create Multilingual Content to Reach Larger Audiences